Frans Denys: Work

-Only a little over 20 paintings by his hand are known.
-Of these, about 12 date from his Antwerp period between 1635 and 1653.
-A Portrait of a Clergyman dated c.
-1640 is part of the collection of the Kunsthistorisches Museum in Vienna.
-The collection of the palace of Versailles holds the Portrait of François-Paulin de Brouchoven, lord of Vechel who became an alderman of Antwerp.
-This work is signed and dated 1652.

 The collection of the Royal Museum of Fine Arts of Antwerp holds a group portrait of surgeons attending an anatomy lesson referred to as The Anatomy Lesson of Dr. Joannes van Buyten.
-The work was formerly attributed to the Antwerp painter Huybrecht Sporckmans (1619-1690) and dated 1660.
+The work was formerly attributed to the Antwerp painter Huybrecht Sporckmans (1619–1690) and dated 1660.
 Recent research has provided strong evidence that the portrait was actually executed in 1648 by Frans Denys.
 It is the only painting of the subject of an anatomy lesson known in the Southern Netherlands whereas this subject matter was fairly popular in the Dutch Republic.
 The painting depicts 17 participants and three others (prelectors or instructors) attending an anatomy demonstration.
 In the last row on the righthand side, the first man on the left wears a brown suit rather than the black one worn by the others.
 The fact that he appears to bow and gesture may suggest that this person is in fact the artist himself.
 Alternatively, this figure possibly represents the gildeknaap (guild servant), who was wearing a different color suit to distinguish him from the surgeons.

 A large number of his portraits were engraved.
 Some were likely intended for this medium.
 His oil sketch portrait of Alexander Adriaenssen is believed to be the basis for the portrait of Alexander Adriaenssen, which was engraved by Antony van der Does for the Iconographia of Anthony van Dyck.